AllenNeuralDynamics/neurogabber/README.md

 ## Auto‑Load Toggle

 In the Panel UI a Settings card provides an "Auto-load view" checkbox (default ON).
 When disabled, generated URLs are shown in chat and placed in a read‑only "Latest NG URL" field; click "Open latest link" to manually apply.
 This affords manual inspection or batching of tool operations before updating the viewer.

+## Sampling & Multi-View Workflow

+Common exploration pattern:
+1. Upload CSV of ROIs / detections.
+2. Ask: "Show me a random sample of 5 rows from file XYZ" -> invokes `data_sample`.
+3. Ask: "Create Neuroglancer views for the top 8 by mean_intensity" -> model calls `data_ng_views_table` with `sort_by=mean_intensity` and `top_n=8`.
+4. Panel displays a table of rows (id + metric + masked link); the first view auto-loads (if enabled).
+Clicking other rows navigates without requiring new LLM calls.

+`data_ng_views_table` returns both raw `link` and `masked_link` so advanced clients can decide how to render.
+A summary table (kind `ng_views`) is stored allowing follow-up queries like: "Filter the previous views summary where mean_intensity > 0.8 then regenerate views".

+## Tool Trace

+Each chat response includes a concise `tool_trace` listing executed tools, argument keys, and result keys.
+For deeper debugging hit `/debug/tool_trace?n=5` to retrieve recent full traces (in-memory, bounded).
+This aids reproducibility and performance analysis without inflating LLM context.